 - Betty and Veronica: The Veronica to Shirley's Betty for Lelouch's Archie.

 - Big Brother Worship: Towards her dead older brother.

-- Boobs of Steel: A skilled soldier, and perhaps the best female Knightmare pilot in the series.
-And, of course, Kallen is quite busty, too.
+- Boobs of Steel: A skilled soldier, and the best Knightmare pilot in the series.
+It comes as no surprise that Kallen is quite busty.